 - AWS determines the actual price based on overall market trends, not on specific, real-time bids

-- Spot instance interruptions are randomly determined by AWS without any relation to your bid price
+- AWS spot instance interruptions are determined by AWS without any relation to your bid price

 Therefore, you can safely leave maximum price at whatever default AWS has it set to.

 How Can You Check Spot Instance Price History?

 If however, you only wish to spend a very specific amount, whether below the on-demand rate, or even below the current spot instance rate, you can check out historical spot instance prices, and specify your desired price.
 That way you will only run your EC2 spot instance when the actual market price matches your specific bid or is lower.

 - Open the Amazon EC2 console and click Spot Requests.

 - Choose a product (operating system), instance type, and date range, and a price history is displayed.
 Move the pointer over the chart to see price trends over time.